Understanding the Viral Respiratory Mapper - ACES Admissions

 The Admissions Mapper also includes COVID-19 flagged admissions.
 See FAQ: How are admissions flagged as COVID?

-TThe black line shows the current 7-day moving average for hospital admissions for the selected dates and selected Local Health Integration Network(s) (LHINs).
-The graph on the main page (page 1) shows admissions for pneumonia, influenza-like illness, infection, and other admissions that have been flagged as COVID-19.
-Page 2 is the same information, but for the 30-day moving average.
-On page 3 and 4, admissions for the syndrome(s) selected are shown with 7-day and 30-day moving averages, respectively.
+The black line shows the current 7-day moving average for hospital admissions for the selected dates and selected Local Health Integration Network(s) (LHINs) regions.
+The graph on the main page shows admissions for pneumonia, influenza-like illness, infection, and other admissions that have been flagged as COVID-19.
+The page labelled "Data by syndrome (excluding COVID) shows the 7-day moving average of admissions for the selected syndrome(s).

 At the bottom of the graphs, the date range to display can be entered in the boxes or selected with the slider.
 Hovering over a date on the graph displays exact values in a popup box.

 The map displays the most recent day's data for the selected LHIN and Moving Average Range.
 To choose a different date to display on the map, select the date at the bottom of the map.
 The data that is displayed will appear in the title of the map.
-Any dates between February 1st, 2020 and the previous day can be shown.
+Any dates between September 1, 2023 and the previous day can be shown.
 If a date after the previous day is selected, the map will show the most recent data available.

 The map is colour-coded to compare the current day's value to expected values from previous years.
-The LHIN will be teal if 7-day or 30-day moving average is at or under 1 standard deviation above the historical moving average (Level 1).
+The LHIN will be teal if the 7-day moving average is at or under 1 standard deviation above the historical moving average (Level 1).
 Yellow indicates the current value is greater than 1 standard deviation above the previous year's moving average but less than or equal to 2 standard deviations (Level 2).
 Maroon indicates that the current value is more than 2 standard deviations above the historical moving average (Level 3).

 Click and scroll with your mouse to zoom in and move around the map.